PAP–UMNO relations: Conflict between the parties

 UMNO saw this as spite, and felt threatened by the fact that the PAP had even contested any seats at all, and was alarmed by the seat the PAP managed to win.
 The sharp highlight of the degenerating situation was a vow by UMNO to oust the PAP from the Singapore government when the next set of state elections occurred, perhaps before the PAP could do likewise at the next federal election.

 In addition to racial unrest, thorny issues concerning Singapore's rights as an autonomous state further put a dent in relations, such as the failure of a common market to be set up between the Federation and Singapore, and the heavy tax burden placed on Singapore, which was seen as unfair.
 Such issues catalysed the impending secession: On 7 August 1965, Tunku Abdul Rahman announced to the Malaysian Parliament in Kuala Lumpur that the Parliament should vote yes on the resolution to have Singapore expelled from the Federation, choosing to "sever all ties with a State Government that showed no measure of loyalty to its Central Government" as opposed to the undesirable method of suppressing the PAP for its actions which was supported by Ultras.
 Singapore's separation and independence became official on 9 August 1965.
-The remnants of the PAP in Malaya were renamed the Democratic Action Party (DAP), which it too also charted its own trajectory and relations with UMNO in post-1965 Malaysian politics.
+The remnants of the PAP in Malaya were renamed the Democratic Action Party (DAP), which it also charted its own trajectory and relations with UMNO in post-1965 Malaysian politics.